gooddata/gooddata-dashboard-plugins/polar_area_chart_plugin/README.md

 3. Build the plugin: `npm run build-plugin`

-    This will build plugin artifacts under `dist/dashboardPlugin`.
+    This will build plugin artifacts under `esm/dashboardPlugin`.

 4. Upload plugin artifacts to your hosting

-    It is paramount that you upload all files from the `dist/dashboardPlugin`.
+    It is paramount that you upload all files from the `esm/dashboardPlugin`.

-    _IMPORTANT_: your hosting must support https and your GoodData domain must include the hosting location in the list of allowed hosts from where GoodData will load plugins.
+    _IMPORTANT_: your hosting must support https, allow CORS to your GoodData domain and your GoodData domain must include the hosting location in the list of allowed hosts from where GoodData will load plugins.
 You should create a [support ticket](https://support.gooddata.com/hc/en-us/requests/new?ticket_form_id=582387) to explicitly allow the hosting location before we will load any plugins from it.
 You may host multiple plugins in separate directories within the allowed hosting location.